100 Photos That Kids Born After 2000 Will Never Understand

-Kids today—with their photorealistic video games, access to infinite knowledge, and ability to order literally anything on a whim at the push of a button—might argue that they’re living in a world that adults could once only dream of.
-Those of us who grew up in the past beg to differ.
+With their AI, Instagram fame, and ability to order anything on a whim at the push of a button, kids today might argue that they're living in a world that adults could once only dream of.
+But those of us who grew up in the 20th century beg to differ.

-Sure, the 21st century might offer luxuries that kids in the past only ever saw on The Jetsons, but there’s something special about simpler decades that the children of today will just never quite understand.
-And quite frankly, today’s youth can keep their fancy gizmos and gadgets.
-No matter the day, we’d choose Snake over Fortnite, the local drive-in over the 19-screen AMC, Elvis and the Beatles over Adele and Maroon 5.
+Sure, the 21st century might offer luxuries that kids in the past only ever saw on The Jetsons, but there's something special about earlier decades that Gen Z will just never quite understand.
+And quite frankly, today's youth can keep their fancy gizmos and gadgets.
+No matter the day, we'd choose Snake over Fortnite, Elvis over Ed Sheeran, and the local drive-in over the 19-screen AMC.

-If you grew up in an era that kids today might refer to as “forever ago,” then you’ll appreciate this photo essay that will instantly transport you back to a better time.
-And if you’re looking for a verbal throwback to the era, don’t miss the 100 Slang Terms From the 20th Century No One Uses Anymore.
+If you grew up in an era that kids today might refer to as "like, forever ago," then you'll appreciate these 100 photos that will instantly transport you back to a better, simpler time.
+And if you're looking for a different kind of throwback, don't miss the 150 Slang Terms From the 20th Century No One Uses Anymore.

 Owning Everything Lisa Frank (1990s)